Iannen/Iannen/README.md

 Hello!

-This is a Github repo I use to expose various projects I've been involved with.
+This is a Github metarepo I use to expose various projects I've been involved with.
 Whereever possible there will be either a self contained runnable artifact (an exe or a jar file), a link to a live demo or some kind of presentation.

 ### Console projects